dielum/hotwire/README.md

 #### Let's Encrypt Certification

 To secure your project with a TLS certificate from Let's Encrypt, point your domain to your VM's IP address using an `A` record.
-Then, go to the `config/deploy.yml` file and modify the values of `traefik.http.routers.kiqr_cloud.rule` and `traefik.http.routers.kiqr_cloud_secure.rule` to match your domain name.
+Then, go to the `config/deploy.yml` file and modify the value of `traefik.http.routers.hotwire.rule` to match your domain name.

 On the VM server, run the following commands (according to [Kamal Discussions](https://github.com/basecamp/kamal/discussions/112)):